DanishjeetSingh/label_dash/README.md

 # Label Dash

-Label Dash is a gamified text labeling tool built with Streamlit.
+Label Dash is a quick text labeling tool built with Streamlit.
 It lets you quickly annotate your CSV data with custom labels in an interactive, fun way.

 ## Features

 * **CSV Upload:** Easily load any CSV file.
-* **Column Selector:** Choose which columns to display for labeling.
+* **Column Selector:** Choose which columns from your CSV to display for labeling.
 * **Custom Labels:** Define your own label set (e.g., Positive, Negative, Neutral).
 * **Interactive Labeling:** Navigate through records with Previous/Next buttons and assign labels via radio buttons.
+* **Progress Tracking:** Monitor your labeling progress with a real-time count of labeled records and a progress bar.
 * **Multiple Use Cases:** Create annotations for sentiment analysis, topic categorization, intent classification, spam detection, and more.
 * **Export Results:** Download a new CSV with an added `label` column containing your annotations.
+The output file name can be customized.

 ## Use Cases